How Much to Tip Movers: A Go-To Guide

 Never underestimate the power of an incentive.
-Toward the end of your move, tell your movers you’re planning on handing out a tip (Think: "You all have definitely earned a tip today with all of your hard work!").
+They not may be expecting a tip, so tell your movers you’re planning on handing one out.
 Your movers are more likely to deliver an exceptional job if they know a tip is waiting for them.

 Hand out your tip individually.

-For starters, it’s a nice gesture to individually thank each mover for their hard work.
+For starters, it’s a nice gesture to individually thank each crew member for their hard work.
 Plus, it'll ensure that your money lands in each of their hands, rather than the hands of the moving foreman.

 When to Consider Not Tipping Movers

-As with most services, you would not tip for poorly executed work.
-This doesn’t mean that you should withhold your tip for a broken wine glass, however.
+As with most services, you would not tip for careless work.
+This doesn’t mean that you should withhold your tip for a broken wine glass, though.
 Accidents do happen after all.
-If your movers arrive on time (or notify you if they’re running late), treat your items with respect, and help you handle any moving mishaps, they deserve a tip.
+If your movers arrive on time (or notify you if they’re running late), treat your items with respect, and help you with any moving mishaps, they deserve a tip.
 Movers who arrive hours late without an explanation, are rough with your valuables, or are unwilling to help should something break might require you to reconsider tipping.

 Other Ways to Express Your Gratitude